 Customers facing rate rises are those who have had mortgage deals which have now ended and reverted to the lenders “Standard Variable Rate” (SVR).
 Halifax has increased their SVR from 3.5% to 3.99% – affecting 850,000 customers.
 RBS offset mortgage customers rates rise from 3.75% to 4% and Clydesdale and Yorkshire Banks have announced plans to raise their rates from 4.59% to 4.95%, affecting 30,000 residential mortgage customers – and it is feared now the ball is rolling many other lenders will follow by putting up their standard variable rates.

 The SVR rate is the standard rate which a large number of borrowers revert to after their tracker deal or fixed rates have expired.
 With the historically low interest rates many mortgage customers have been happy to remain on the lenders SVR rates, until now as lenders announce rate rises in their SVR rates despite the Bank of England Base Rate remaining unchanged.

-“With so many people leaving their mortgage on the lenders SVR rate when their fixed rates came to an end we are likely to see huge demand on independent mortgage brokers, as mortgages customers rush to secure the best deals to avoid the SVR rate rises”
+“With so many people leaving their mortgage on the lenders SVR rate when their fixed rates came to an end we are likely to see huge demand on mortgage brokers, as mortgages customers rush to secure the best deals to avoid the SVR rate rises”

 Avoid future rises in your lenders SVR – find out how much a new mortgage could save you – get in touch with Ascot Mortgages today…